Castillo de Salas (ship): Second salvage of the stern section

-Small balls of decomposed oil were found sporadically since until 2001, when a major find of these balls was confirmed to be from fuel remaining in the double bottom fuel tank of the stern section that was not removed in 1986.
-This led to a second salvage operation to remove the fuel during 2001–2002 and the complete the removal of the remainder of the wreck in 2003 due to public out-cry.
+Small balls of decomposed oil were found sporadically until 2001, when a major find of these balls was confirmed to be from fuel remaining in the double bottom fuel tank of the stern section that was not removed in 1986.
+This led to a second salvage operation to remove the fuel during 2001–2002 and the complete removal of the remainder of the wreck in 2003 due to public out-cry.

 Trophies

 On 15 November 2003 Gijón artist Joaquín Rubio Camín's sculpture "Memoria" (Memory) was unveiled on the Camino del Cervigón overlooking the sea.
 The sculpture was made using part of the remains of Castillo de Salas which sank off Gijón and were recovered earlier in the year.

 One of the ship's anchors is displayed in the Philippe Cousteau Anchor Museum in Salinas beach, Spain, 30 km west of Gijón.

 Side effects

-Since the incident, it is common to find dark sand contaminated with coal on the beaches in the Bay of Gijón, particularly after rough sea conditions.
+Since the incident, it has been common to find dark sand contaminated with coal on the beaches in the Bay of Gijón, particularly after rough sea conditions.
 The amounts recovered continue to reduce over time, but patches of dark coloured sand, high in black coal particles, can be seen at low tide.